mohdashraf010897/e-commerce-store/README.md

 ## Quick Features

-@ No styling framework used here, all Hand-crafted
+1. No styling framework used here, all Hand-crafted
-@ App uses Redux( Thunk as middleware)
+2. App uses Redux( Thunk as middleware)
-@ Responsiveness added
+3. Responsiveness added
-@ Error Boundaries for App level error handling
+4. Error Boundaries for App level error handling
+5. 404 fallback for nout found pages
-@ Cart is made with a functionality of removing items
+6. Cart is made with a functionality of removing items

 ### I have put genuine effort into this, any questions are always WELCOME.